filipebarcos/docbot.rb/README.md

 5. Using HTTParty: Besides it adding a new dependency to my project, HTTParty get it cleaner, instead of having to deal with HTTP/Net madness.

 6. Namespaces: I tried to leave things separated by namespaces to make easier to know where to find things.
 Doing so, it's easy to know where to fix a bug around slack integration.
 Also, modularizing things makes easier to test and ensure my application works.

+7. If you're interested in reading this code: Please, consider starting from `app.rb`.
+It is the running piece of the app, everything else is used "there".